 - Poplar – a similar tone to alder, though some say it has a better upper-midrange.
 Although normally understated in appearance, you’ll occasionally see a piece of poplar with stunning grain.

 - Bubinga – tropical like rosewood with a tighter grain and brighter tone.
-It has a lighter, richer colour than rosewood, but is also affected by the CITES regulations.
+It has a lighter, richer colour than rosewood.

 - Koa – grown in Hawaii, koa is caramel-coloured with bold, contrasting grain that’s extremely eye-catching.
 Tonally, it’s comparable to mahogany and korina, though with a little extra high-end response.